Our program staff includes certified staff trained in multiple disciplines including:

 Karin is a Certified Yoga Therapist with the International Association of Yoga therapists.
 She specializes in teaching yoga as a healing modality for heart disease at UCLA Health Ornish Lifestyle Medicine and for cancer patients at Cedars-Sinai Medical Center.
 Her personal experience of recovering from health challenges through yoga allows Karin to teach from a place of compassion and support.
 She teaches skills to apply to life, so people can heal, protect their hearts and thrive.
 Karin is excited by the success stories of the people who have found peace and wellness after heart events.
 She is also a graduate of Loyola Marymount University’s Yoga Therapy rx Program, and holds an Experienced Registered Yoga Teacher license through Yoga Alliance.
 Karin received her bachelors’ degree in Communications from the University of Colorado in Boulder.

-Julie commits daily to her practice and to guiding others toward a sense of wholeness and wellness inherent in us all.
-She teaches yoga to cancer patients, survivors, and the families at UCLA Medical Center Olive View, and teaches trauma-informed yoga to survivors of domestic violence and sexual assault for the non-profit organization Exhale to Inhale.
+Julie is the recipient of a credential in Yoga Therapy from Loyola Marymount University’s YTRx program and is a member of the International Association of Yoga Therapist.
+She commits daily to her practice and to guiding others toward a sense of wholeness and wellness inherent in us all.
+She teaches yoga to cancer patients, survivors, and their families at UCLA Medical Center Olive View, and teaches trauma-informed yoga to survivors of domestic violence and sexual assault for the non-profit organization Exhale to Inhale.
 Julie also serves on the board of the non-profit organization the Heartstringz Foundation, which provides musical companionship, ukuleles, and musical instruction to hospitalized children and senior citizens.
-She holds a credential in Yoga Therapy from Loyola Marymount University and is a member of the International Association of Yoga Therapists.
-Julie is honored to share the teachings of yoga for heart health with patients of Dr. Dean Ornish’s Lifestyle Medicine Program transformative empowering program at UCLA Health.
+Julie is honored to share the teachings of yoga with participants of UCLA Health Ornish Lifestyle Medicine.

 Jessica graduated with a B.S. in Kinesiology from California State University of Northridge in 2015 with an emphasis in Exercise Science.
 She joined UCLA Health Ornish Lifestyle Medicine program in 2017 as a Rehabilitation Aide.
 Jessica completed an internship at Glendale Memorial Hospital in 2016 for their cardiac fitness center where she continued to add to her experience in exercise program development and adherence.
 Jessica’s 5 years of experience has focused on corrective, preventative, adaptive and functional exercises for optimum fitness, health, and performance.
 Her passion is to support patients on their health and wellness journey.
 Jessica enjoys the outdoors, loves spending time with her family and traveling.